-Being the third largest recipient of requests mostly relating to insider trading, market manipulation and breaching reporting requirements, Swiss cooperation provisions govern FINMA's transmission of information to foreign financial market supervisory authorities.
+Being the recipient of a large number of requests mostly relating to insider trading, market manipulation and breaching reporting requirements, Swiss cooperation provisions govern FINMA's transmission of information to foreign financial market supervisory authorities.
 FINMA also receives regular requests for information about fit and proper business conduct.

-FINMA only transmits non-public information and documents to foreign financial market supervisory authorities provided they are bound by official or professional secrecy provisions (confidentiality principle) and use the information exclusively to enforce financial market law (speciality principle) or to pass it on to competent authorities (Art.
-42 FINMASA).
+FINMA only transmits non-public information and documents to foreign financial market supervisory authorities provided they are bound by official or professional secrecy (confidentiality principle) and use the information exclusively to implement financial market law (speciality principle) or to pass it on to competent authorities (Art.
+42 para.
+2 FINMASA).

 If the statutory requirements are met, FINMA transfers the information directly to the requesting authority without notifying the clients.
 As soon as there is no further danger of compromising the investigations, the clients are notified about the transfer of information.
 Any subsequent rule on action is limited solely to establishing that the transfer of information was unlawful (Art.
 42a para.
 6 FINMASA).